Jelenkee/fastify-minify/README.md

 ![](https://badgen.net/npm/v/fastify-minify)
 ![](https://badgen.net/npm/dt/fastify-minify)

-A plugin for Fastify to minify HTML, JS and CSS.
+A plugin for Fastify to minify HTML, JS, JSON and CSS.
 And you can transform any response as your like.

 ## Usage